hakaru-dev/hakaru/docs/internals/transforms.md

 (+ (add1 z) (add1 z))
 ```

-Eliminating the common expression `(add1 z)` requires us to know the evaluation
+Eliminating the common expression `(add1 z)` requires us to traverse the
+expression in evaluation order, track expression which have already been
-order of arguments, recognize when an expression is duplicated, and introduce it
+evaluated, recognize when an expression is duplicated, and introduce it
 with a new name that dominates all use sites of that expression.
 However, an expression in ANF allows us to perform CSE simply by keeping track
 of let-bound expressions and propagating those expressions downward into the